Infectious Disease Control

 Detection and Control of Outbreaks

 Depending on the type of organism involved, the conditions of spread and the target population, disease outbreaks can be acute and fast-moving, such as gastroenteritis in a nursery school or long-term care home, or they can evolve more slowly, such as the AIDS pandemic.
-While public health authorities are ultimately responsible for ensuring the detection and control of outbreaks, clinicians are major players because they are usually the first point of contact with the affected population.
-Likewise, hospital infection control teams rely on the cooperation of clinicians in preventing infections.
-The basic steps in outbreak management and control are:
+Clinicians play a major role during outbreaks because they are usually the first point of contact with the affected population.
+Likewise, hospital infection prevention and control teams rely on the cooperation of hospital staff in preventing infections.
+Public health authorities, who are ultimately responsible for ensuring the detection and control of outbreaks, apply these basic actions in outbreak management and control:

 - Establish the existence of an outbreak

-- Define what constitutes a case and identify cases as they occur
+- Define what constitutes a case and count cases as they occur

 - Formulate hypotheses on the causes, and implement initial control measures